 MaxCompute SQL allows conversion between data types.
 The conversion methods include explicit type conversion and implicit type conversion.
 For more information, see Type Conversion.

 - Explicit conversions: Uses CAST to convert a value type to the other.

 - Implicit conversions: MaxCompute automatically performs implicit conversions during running based on the context environment and conversion rules.
 Implicit conversion scope includes various operators, built-in functions, and so on.

-MaxCompute SQL supports partitioned table.
-Specifying the partition can bring lot of conveniences to users.
-For example, improve SQL running efficiency, reduce the cost, etc. For more information about partition, see Partition.
+MaxCompute SQL supports partitioned tables.
+Specify the partition as it will help users in simplifying the operation.
+For example, improve SQL running efficiency, reduce the cost, and so on.
+For more information, see Partition.